dindahaniaputri/soc-log-analysis/README.md

-# Web Log Analysis using Splunk
+# SOC Log Analysis using Splunk

 ## Objective
 This project aims to analyze web logs using Splunk to detect suspicious activity.
+This project simulates basic SOC investigation workflow.
 ## Tools
 - Splunk
 - Apache Logs